phoenix-rtos/phoenix-rtos-doc/kernel/index.md

 - How the signal subsystem delivers signals to processes and threads
 - How the system calls are organized across categories

+For a high-level overview of where the kernel fits in the system, see [Architecture](../architecture/index.md).

 Phoenix-RTOS is based on a written-from-scratch dedicated microkernel consisting of about 20K lines of code (LoC).
 The microkernel is responsible for: